PayFabric/APIs/Sections/Transactions.md

 }
 </pre>

-Please note that **bold** fields are required fields, and all others are optional, for more information on available payment *Card* options please see the [Wallet documentation](https://github.com/PayFabric/APIs/blob/v2/Sections/Wallets.md).
-For more information and descriptions on available fields please see our [wiki page](https://github.com/PayFabric/APIs/wiki/API-Object-V2).
+Please note that **bold** fields are required fields, and all others are optional, for more information on available payment *Card* options please see the [Wallet documentation](Wallets.md).
+For more information and descriptions on available fields please see our [object reference](../Reference/Objects.md).

 ###### Related Reading
 * [How to Submit Level 2 and 3 Fields](https://github.com/PayFabric/APIs/wiki/Level-2-and-Level-3-Fields)